top of page

 Before you invest in branding, business cards, purchasing expensive software or building out a home studio—get comfortable with pricing and analyzing your profit margins.

 Rather, get comfortable with Floral Math Works making all the essential calculations for you!
-Head to the Floral Math Works homepage and listen to the 'Short Introduction'—you’ll start to see the help that's available to you and why it matters!
+Head to the Floral Math Works homepage and listen to the 'Testimony'—you’ll start to see the help that's available to you and why it matters!

 And hey—until then?
 Keep the paycheck, learn the math... or just let Floral Math Works do the math for you and learn the formulas along the way!